OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 If you do not have Visual Studio 2017 (for Windows) or later installed, install the latest version from [Visual Studio Downloads](https://visualstudio.microsoft.com/downloads/).
 Be sure to include the **Office/SharePoint development** workload when the installer asks you to specify workloads.
 Other workloads that you may need are **Web development tools for .NET**, **JavaScript and TypeScript language support** (for coding the client-side of the add-in), and ASP.NET-related workloads.

 > [!TIP]
-> As of summer, 2022, the XML schemas for the Office Add-in manifest that are installed with Visual Studio aren't the latest version.
+> As of summer 2022, the XML schemas for the Office Add-in manifest that are installed with Visual Studio aren't the latest version.
 This may affect add-ins, depending on what add-in features they use.
 So, you may need to update the XML schemas for the manifest.
 For more information, see [Manifest schema validation errors in Visual Studio projects](../testing/troubleshoot-development-errors.md#manifest-schema-validation-errors-in-visual-studio-projects).

 > [!NOTE]
 > For information about debugging client-side code when you're using the Visual Studio environment, see [Debug Office Add-ins in Visual Studio](../develop/debug-office-add-ins-in-visual-studio.md).
-You debug the server-side code the same way you would any web application created in Visual Studio.
+Debug the server-side code the same way you would any web application created in Visual Studio.
 See [Client-side or server-side](../testing/debug-add-ins-overview.md#server-side-or-client-side).

 ---